top of page

 Newt Pond Project

-We're working with Natural England to restore and create pond habitats in a new, strategic, landscape level approach to compensating for great crested newt habitat lost to development.
-Funding is available to dig and restore ponds in parts of Essex, Cambs, Herts, Leics and Northants.
-We are proud to have created and restored over 450 ponds so far in the past four years, thanks to the proactive landowners in these counties.
+We are working with Natural England to restore and create pond habitats in a new, strategic, landscape level approach to compensating for great crested newt habitat lost to development known as District Level Licensing (DLL).
+Funding is available to dig and restore ponds in parts of Essex, Cambs, and Herts.
+We are proud to have created and restored over 600 ponds so far in the past five years, thanks to the proactive landowners in these counties.

 Marks & Spencer - 'Farming with Nature'